 German vocabulary may be easy to grasp, but other languages are set up in ways that are slightly more similar to English, even if they’re further apart on the linguistic tree.

-Languages like Spanish, French, and Italian all have syntax that is very easy to understand, and when selecting a second language, most people choose one of the Romance languages (the languages that descend from Latin).
+Spanish, French, and Italian have very easy syntax to understand.
+When selecting a second language, most people choose one of the Romance languages (the languages that descend from Latin).

 Of these, Spanish is generally accepted to be the easiest to learn.

-One big hurdle for English speakers is learning that in other languages, verbs take many different forms, but once you learn how to conjugate the verbs based on tense and speaker, Spanish grammar is highly regular and logical.
+One big hurdle for English speakers is learning that in other languages, verbs take many different forms.
+Still, once you learn how to conjugate the verbs based on tense and speaker, Spanish grammar is highly regular and logical.

 The spelling and pronunciation are also extremely easy—no silent letters, and each word is spoken exactly as written.

 French and Italian may be closely related to Spanish, but these languages both have features that make them more difficult.

 French pronunciation and spelling are highly irregular and contain many phonemes that are difficult to master.
 In fact, French is conserved by a national body that decides how the language will be written and spoken, and a single sound can be spelled multiple ways.